Get free Shakespeare in the Park tickets by following our tips for seats at Central Park's best outdoor theater

 7. Try the secondary market

-For better or worse, the practice of buying tickets and reselling them for profit—once known as scalping, now more politely euphemized as the secondary market—has gone legit in the past ten years.
+For better or worse, the practice of buying tickets and reselling them for profit—once known as scalping, now more politely euphemized as the secondary market—has gone legit in the past 15 years.
 Sometimes these sellers are the only ones with tickets to the most popular productions, because they buy seats early in bulk.
-So if you simply must see a certain show, and money is not an object, see what you can find at Broadway.com, StubHub, VividSeats or even Ticketmaster itself, which sometimes has a section devoted to resale.
+So if you simply must see a certain show and money is no object, see what you can find at Broadway.com, StubHub, VividSeats or even Ticketmaster itself, which has areas devoted to resale.
 Depending on the show and the seller, the markup can be very high indeed.
 But if you check the sites very close to curtain time, the prices sometimes fall dramatically, as vendors try to avoid taking a total loss on tickets they haven’t sold yet.